-Since your teachers can only give feedback on ONE draft only, do make sure your first draft is of good quality with substantial content.
+Since your teachers can only give feedback on ONE draft only, do make sure your first draft is of good quality with substantial content (and treated as ready for submission to IBO).
 You should produce a single file containing your TOK exhibition that include:

 - a title clearly indicating their selected IA prompt - images of their three objects - a typed commentary on each object that identifies each object and its specific realworld context, justifies each object's inclusion in the exhibition and links to the IA prompt (maximum 950 words).
-Each commentary is about 315 words. - appropriate citations and references choose either APA or MLA

-Consult the study and reference materials provided by your teachers.
+Each commentary is about 315 words. - appropriate citations and references choose either APA or MLA Consult the study and reference materials provided by your teachers.